lencsegabor/siitperf/README.md

 __frame timeout__: frame timeout (in milliseconds).
 If the value of this parameter is 0, then proper PDV measurement is done.
 If the value of this parameter is higher than zero, then no PDV measurement is done, rather a special throughput (or frame loss rate) measurement is performed, where the tester checks this timeout for each frame individually: if the measured delay of a frame is longer than the timeout, then the frame is reclassified as lost.

-We note that the specified frames size always interpreted as IPv6 frame sizes, even if pure IPv4 measurements are done (both sides are configured as IPv4 and there is no backround traffic), and in this case the allowed range is 84-1538, to be able to use 84-1518 bytes long IPv4 frames.
+We note that the specified frames size always interpreted as IPv6 frame size, even if pure IPv4 measurements are done (both sides are configured as IPv4 and there is no backround traffic), and in this case the allowed range is 84-1538, to be able to use 64-1518 bytes long IPv4 frames.

 The execution of the measurements are supported by the following scripts: